I am very very VERY excited to share this recipe with you today.

 - 2-3 green onions, chopped

-- Heat ½ tbsp coconut oil in a large skillet over medium heat.
+- Heat ½ tablespoon coconut oil in a large skillet over medium heat.

 - Add the minced garlic, stir and cook for 15-30 seconds.
 Add the drained black beans and cook until most of them soften and burst, about 2-3 minutes.
 Add the chili powder and lime juice.
 Use a potato masher or fork to mash approximately half of the beans before adding the vegetable broth.
 Finish mashing the beans to your desired consistency.
 Simmer until thick.